7 Federal Resume Tips that Produce Interviews and Jobs

 Anyone who has glanced at an opening on USAJOBS knows that the position descriptions found there can be lengthy, with detailed qualifications that a candidate must meet to qualify for the job.
 The initial sort of applicants for most federal positions is based on a structured set of criteria that are included in the position description.

 To be considered for the position, your experience, background, and credentials must meet the prerequisites.
 You’ll have to provide the details and the process is designed to weed out applicants that can’t follow instructions.
-If you don’t meet the criteria and include all of the specifics that are required, your application will wind up in the digital trash.
+If you don’t meet the criteria and include all of the specifics that are required, your federal job application will wind up in the digital trash.

 Assuming that none of the components is missed and you meet the qualifications for the position, your application undergoes a second evaluation and is rated and categorized according to how closely it meets the criteria for the position: